texfaq/texfaq.github.io/FAQ-repeatgrf.md

 The `epslatex` technique is tricky, but does the job.
 Trickier still is the neat scheme of converting the figure to a one-character Adobe Type&nbsp;3 outline font.
-While this technique is for the ''real experts'' only (the author of this answer has never even tried it), it has potential for the same sort of space saving as the `epslatex` technique, with greater flexibility in actual use.
+While this technique is for the "real experts" only (the author of this answer has never even tried it), it has potential for the same sort of space saving as the `epslatex` technique, with greater flexibility in actual use.